m4rc3iro/runmarc/backend/README.md

 # Environmental Variables

-Due to the fact that the backend environmental variables contain secrets, they are not versioned in the GIT repository.
+Since backend environmental variables contain secrets, they haven't been versioned in Git.
 Therefore, an `.env` file needs to be created in this directory in order to run the backend.
 MongoDB, ITRA profile connections, etc., won't work without the right parameters.

 - MONGODB_USER, MONGODB_PASS, MONGODB_BASE_URI
 - ITRA_USERNAME, ITRA_PASSWORD